fungenomics/HGG-oncohistones/code/01A-human_thalamus.md

 # Complete and refine cluster labels

-We will manually udpate the provided cluster labels in order to ensure all populations of interest are labelled.
+We will manually update the cluster labels (provided by the author) in order to ensure all populations of interest are labelled.
 We will use the following markers:

 * Astrocytes: FABP7, S100B, CLU, AQP4